 This change removes the need to create the

 EdmModel factory and extender.
 It was complex for the extensions to add this factory and extender, and to set appropriate attributes.
-The whole Entity Data Model (EDM) process is now automated, and you don't have to generate a separate offline proxy library for Modern POS.
+The whole Entity Data Model (EDM) process is now automated, and you don't have to generate a separate offline proxy library.
 The API extension library can be used directly offline, and the proxy generation process is simplified.

 No changes are required in the offline database scripts that are created for extensions.
 However, you must create a channel database project and include the script in it for packaging.
 The sample project can be found on GitHub.